-The Director of Public Safety, the Vice President for Strategic Initiatives and Planning and the Associate Vice President for Student Affairs and Dean of Students or their designees determine when and how to issue a timely warning notice and are responsible for writing and initiating the notification.
+The Director of Public Safety, and the Associate Vice President for Marketing and Communications or their designees determine when and how to issue a timely warning notice and are responsible for writing and initiating the notification.

 Notifications can be made several ways, depending on the nature and timing of the incident(s) involved.
 This is discussed in greater detail in the section that follows entitled Disseminating Information.
 Timely warnings will withhold the names and other personally identifying information or personal information of victims as confidential, but a suspect's personally identifying information could be released.